-- iv.
+- 1) SRF programs shall ensure that all projects subject to the conditions of this waiver provide evidence of initiating design that qualifies the project for this waiver and shall maintain this evidence with project files per state requirements or for three years after completion of the project, whichever is greater. - a.
+If a project can provide evidence for any of the following conditions prior to May 14, 2022, it would qualify under this waiver: - i.
+Submitted preliminary engineering report, or equivalent (to the state or to the assistance recipient) - ii.
+Issued a Request for Proposal or execution of a contract for design or engineering services (regardless of funding source) - iii.
+Execution of an SRF assistance agreement that includes design - iv.
 For project designed by assistance recipient, documentation of design initiation (such as completed preliminary engineering report) - v.
 Solicitation of construction contract bids - vi.
-Submitted plans and specifications (do not need to be complete) to a state and/or federal funding authority - vii.
+Submitted plans and specifications (do not need to be complete) to state authority - vii.
 Public referendum or public meeting held regarding proposed project - viii.
-Evidence of new bonds passed, or other new funding backing secured for project - b.
+Evidence of new bonds passed or other new funding backing secured for project - b.
 If a project cannot provide any of the above evidentiary documentation but is significantly far enough along in the planning process that complying with BABA would be a detriment to the project proceeding, the project may still qualify for the waiver.
-However, the assistance recipient (via the state SRF authority and/or the EPA project officer) must request the opinion of the EPA for evaluation of the status of the project (email to BABA-OW@epa.gov with title "Request for Initiated Design Planning Waiver Project Evaluation"). - 2) SRF programs shall update the SRF Data System with the appropriate fields (new field(s) will be added) for projects qualifying for this waiver.
-Project data must be entered by the end of the quarter in which the assistance agreement was signed.
-For other programs subject to the SRF requirements, the EPA project officer will maintain data for projects qualifying for this waiver in their respective project files. - 3) SRF programs shall maintain a list of all projects qualifying under the conditions of this waiver and provide this list to the EPA upon request (no sooner than November 13, 2022, and no more frequently than twice per year).
-For other programs subject to the SRF requirements, the EPA project officers shall maintain a list of all projects qualifying under the conditions of this waiver, including the following information relating to each project subject to the conditions of this waiver: - a.
+However, the assistance recipient (via the state SRF authority) must request the opinion of EPA for evaluation of the status of the project (email to BABA-OW@epa.gov with title "Request for Initiated Design Planning Waiver Project Evaluation"). - 2) SRF programs shall update the SRF Data System with the appropriate fields (new field(s) will be added) for projects qualifying for this waiver.
+Project data must be entered by the end of the quarter in which the assistance agreement was signed. - 3) SRF programs shall maintain a list of all projects qualifying under the conditions of this waiver and provide this list to EPA upon request (no sooner than November 13, 2022 and no more frequently than twice per year), including the following information relating to each project subject to the conditions of this waiver: - a.
 Project name - b.
-Assistance agreement identification number (e.g., grant or loan number corresponding to the SRF Data System or relevant grants management system, thereby allowing the EPA to obtain other project information from there, as needed) - c.
-Description of significant manufactured products or construction materials likely subject to the waiver (e.g., a force main construction project could list "three lift station pumps, five valve actuators, three flow meters, and two pressure gauges") - i.
+Loan number (corresponding to the SRF Data System, thereby allowing EPA to obtain other project information from there, as needed) - c.
+Description of significant manufactured products or construction materials likely subject to the waiver (for example, a force main construction project could list "three lift station pumps, five valve actuators, three flow meters, and two pressure gauges") - i.
 Up to 10 items.
-If project has significantly more than 10 significant manufactured products or construction materials potentially subject to the waiver, engineers should use best professional judgment to provide 10 key (major) items to be used, omitting duplicative, minor, and/or miscellaneous products. - ii.
+If project has significantly more than 10 significant manufactured products or construction materials potentially subject to the waiver, engineers should use best professional judgment to provide 10 key (major) items to be used, omitting duplicative, minor, and/or miscellaneous products.

+- ii.
 Complete materials lists are also acceptable, but not required. - iii.
 Note, the origin of the manufactured products and construction materials does not need to be known. - d.
-Date of initiated and documented design activity qualifying project for waiver (under 1(a) above) - 4) SRF programs and the EPA project officers shall encourage all projects utilizing this waiver to purchase manufactured projects and non-ferrous construction materials wherever possible, while also ensuring that American Iron and Steel requirements are fully met by all treatment works and public water system projects subject to this waiver, where applicable.
+Date of initiated and documented design activity qualifying project for waiver (under 1(a) above) - 4) SRF programs shall encourage all projects utilizing this waiver to purchase manufactured projects and non-ferrous construction materials wherever possible, while also ensuring that AIS requirements are fully met by all treatment works and public water system projects subject to this waiver.